vvaidy/Qo-DL/README.md

 - ID3v2.4 tag format is used for mp3 tags.
 - **If the following files exist in the current working dir, they'll be deleted: (1-1000).flac/.mp3, cover.jpg, booklet.pdf.
 This is to avoid any filename clashes.
 Filename clashes are also handled inside of album folders.**

-For support if you're too impatient to use GitHub issues or for general questions:
+For support via Discord if you're too impatient to use GitHub issues or for general questions:
 * DashLt: Dash#0297 (note that in the first case I will match your impatience)
 * Sorrow446: Sorrow#5631